|Cori Hoag (#46481123)|

 --provide newspaper or website citations for obits so others can use this info.

-PS...I typically respond within 24 hrs to edit requests and do put a lot of time into each one of my entries.
+PS...I typically respond within 24 hrs to edit requests.
 If you request a transfer, please explain your relationship.
 I'll transfer to remote family members as long as I'm not a relative as well, but what are you planning on doing with the entry that I haven't already done?

 |Find A Grave Friends|